brybad/Node-Red-snap-dashboard/README.md

 The Node-RED graphical wiring tool for Low-code programming of event-driven applications.
 Packaged as a Core20 based Ubuntu Snap, intended for multiple architectures.

 Listens on port 1880 and runs as as service in strict mode by default.
+This version includes several palettes already for dashboard development.

 By default builds get automatically placed in the edge channel, and then promoted to the stable channel manually.